Establishing accountability between the COCPA and its members

 (a) Fellow Members.

 This class shall consist of holders of valid and unrevoked certificates of Certified Public Accountant issued by the State Board of Accountancy of Colorado, or issued by authority of other states or territories of the United States, or the District of Columbia.
 The right to vote in the election of officers and directors or upon questions affecting the privileges, rights, duties, and aims of Certified Public Accountants shall rest solely in this class of membership.
+Fellow Members, in order to retain membership, shall complete continuing professional education (CPE) requirements established by the Board of Directors.

 (b) Associate Members.